 Last week, we presented you with five ways to beat out other buyers. ?Below you can find more ways to beat other buyers to get the home of your dreams.

 5. Requests for seller concessions.?In our case, this wasn?t any determining factor.
 But it is always something to consider in any offer.
 If you are going?to request that seller pay for some of your closing costs, vacate the home prior to closing, allow you to take possession prior to closing, take a big hit in the purchase price or otherwise concede something, for heaven?s sake compensate them by strengthening up everything else that you possibly can!

 4. Earnest money.?In my state it is customary for a buyer to put up earnest money with an offer, to be held in trust until closing.
 Unlike the state I used to live in, sellers don?t post in the MLS the amount of earnest money they are requiring.
 Buyers can offer anything.
 The more skin you are willing to put into the game, the more solid your offer appears to a seller.
 This is one area that really gets a seller?s attention when you are trying to offset a concession somewhere else in the offer.

 In an offer on a short sale, an offer will ALWAYS beat out any others when?accompanied by?a provision that the earnest money?is nonrefundable if the buyer withdraws their offer prior to third-party approval.

 3. Closing and date of possession.?Generally, the sooner you are willing and able to close, the better.
 If you can be flexible, based on what works best for the seller, you will have a big advantage.
 This is a detail where?conflicts can occur between buyers and sellers.
 Find out what the seller prefers.
 A quick closing?
 An extended closing?
 Accommodate the seller?s needs if at all possible.
 Or, if you are asking for a closing time frame that isn?t ideal for the seller, be sure to offset it by strengthening the offer in all other areas that you can.

 2.?Costs paid by??In any real estate transaction, there are closing costs?in a variety of areas.
 Appraisal, loan origination fee, lender?s title policy, septic inspection, escrow fee, survey, and so on.
 Although always negotiable, typically the person who benefits from a particular action is the one who pays for it.
 An appraisal required by a buyer?s lender should be paid for by the buyer, for example.

 To strengthen your offer, be sure that you are not asking the seller to pay costs that are not obvious seller costs.
 If you do, realize that this is a concession you are asking of the seller and it weakens your offer.

 1.?Cash is king.?Obviously, this isn?t an option for a lot of buyers, but?a buyer will always be in a better position with a cash offer for several?reasons.
 First of all, cash closings are uncomplicated and quick.
 There is no concern that an appraisal will come in lower than the?price in the purchase contract.
-There are no worries that the buyer’s lender may?discover something objectionable,?while raking him over the coals, which would disqualify him from obtaining a mortgage to buy the home.
+There are no worries that?the buyer?s lender may?discover something objectionable,?while raking him over the coals, which would disqualify him from obtaining a mortgage to buy the home.

 In the case of my seller and her three excellent purchase offers, here?s what it all boiled?down to:

-First, the offer from the buyer that hadn?t?provided proof of funds to close or the requested documents was eliminated.
+First, the?offer?from the buyer that hadn?t?provided proof of funds to close or the requested documents was eliminated.

 That left us with another cash offer, and an offer from a well-qualified buyer (a personal friend of the seller) who was preapproved to obtain an FHA mortgage.
 As much as my seller would have loved to see her friend?get her beloved home, she opted to accept the cash offer for the reasons stated above.
 In her case, closing quickly with cash versus waiting for a mortgage to close also meant she would eliminate a ding on her credit score from a missed mortgage payment.

 Now, for the rest of the story.
 I knew from my initial conversation with the agent for the winning cash buyer that this first-time homebuyer had saved a down payment, was preapproved and planning to?get a mortgage.
 Imagine my surprise when the offer arrived as a cash deal.
 He and his parents were on the contract as joint purchasers, and their retirement account?would be funding the purchase.
 This sharp buyer?s agent had acted on?my advice to strengthen the offer in every possible way.

 There is nothing stopping the parents from selling their share of the?house to their son after closing, and him getting the?mortgage he is preapproved for so they can?repay their retirement fund.
 They went to the trouble of working?it into a cash offer simply to strengthen their chances of being chosen, and it worked.?
 This?was the buyer who also?waived the inspection contingency.

 Ironically, had they made the same offer but with the buyer still needing to obtain a mortgage, they would have been competing against the other buyer with?the same preapproved mortgage status, and they would have lost!
 Why??
 There would have been only two things differentiating the offers: that waiver of the inspection contingency from one buyer, and the fact that the other buyer was a personal friend of the seller.
 In this case, the friendship would have prevailed.